Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### DefaultScope Permissions
- - No script is required, just a static value something like: 'DefaultScope'
+- Static values: you can use the `defaultScopeEntitlements.ps1` script or enter three static entitlements.
+These values are then used in the permissions (Defaultscope).
+The preferable way is to use the script to avoid typos.
+Make sure that the "references" match the following values.
+   - DefaultScope
+   - DefaultScopeTeams
+   - DefaultScopeLocations

 ### DefaultScope Grant/Update/Revoke
 Separate Scripts
 *(Sequenced after the Account lifecycle)*

--  The DefaultScope can now be set scoped in Nedap therefore the defaultscope can be set as permission in HelloID.
-The scope of an Account will be calculated based on the contracts in Scope against an external mapping file.
-An example of such mapping file can be found in the Assets folder.
+- The DefaultScope, or the teams and locations, can be set in Nedap.
+Therefore, the DefaultScope can be configured as permission in HelloID.
+The scope of an account will be calculated based on the contracts in scope against an external mapping file.
+You can find an example of such a mapping file in the Assets folder.
   Result:
      - Grant
-       - For each account two Audit Logs with a summary of the DefaultScope applied, Location and Teams are separated Logs.
+       - For each account one or two Audit Logs with a summary of the DefaultScope  (Location and Teams) are separated Logs.
        - SubPermissions: For each account a set of the applied DefaultScope.
      - Update *(Use Grant script)*
-       - For each account two Audit Logs with a summary of the DefaultScope applied, Location and Teams are separated Logs.
+       - For each account one or two Audit Logs with a summary of the DefaultScope  (Location and Teams) are separated Logs.
        - SubPermissions: For each account a set of the applied DefaultScope.
      - Revoke
        - Audit logs for each account reference.